laminas/laminas-mvc/docs/book/migration/to-v2-7.md

 starting in 2.7.0, we now emit a deprecation notice any time an instance is injected by one of these initializers, and we plan to remove the initializers for version 3.0.
-The deprecation notice includes the name of the class, to help you identify what instances you will need to update before the zend-mvc v3 release.
+The deprecation notice includes the name of the class, to help you identify what instances you will need to update before the laminas-mvc v3 release.

 To prepare your code, you will need to do the following within your controller: